 He added that pronouncing jerrymandering with a “g” sound is correct, even though Chief Justice Roberts used the “j” pronunciation during recorded oral arguments from a redistricting case in October.

-All of which I find interesting since, even though my first name starts with a hard “g,” umpteen zillion people still call me Jerry when trying to read my name from print, Worse, all my life I’ve been McCarthy, not McCarty, due to the ignorance, or the inability to read simple English sounds, of the American public.
+All of which I find interesting since, even though my first name starts with a hard “g,” umpteen zillion people still call me Jerry when trying to read my name from print, or from my pronouncing it.
+Worse, all my life I’ve been McCarthy, not McCarty, due to the ignorance, or the inability to read simple English sounds, of the American public.